doctrine/mongodb-odm/docs/en/cookbook/resolve-target-document-listener.rst

         public InvoiceSubjectInterface $subject;
     }

-This class has de reference to the ``InvoiceSubjectInterface``.
+This class has a reference to an ``InvoiceSubjectInterface``.
 This interface contains the list of methods that the ``InvoiceModule`` will need to access on the subject so that we are sure that we have access to those methods.
 This interface is also defined in the ``InvoiceModule``: